raganwald-deprecated/homoiconic/2013/01/madness.md

 ### use a safer mapping construct

 There's nothing wrong with rolling your own mapper.
-I'm a big fan of combinators, so I use `.splat` from the [allomng.es] library.
+I'm a big fan of combinators, so I use `.splat` from the [allong.es] library.
 Splat looks like this:

 ```javascript
 function splat (fn) {